-LEADelaware is an agricultural and natural resource leadership program designed to help build the next
+LEADelaware is an agriculture and natural resources leadership program designed to help build the next

 - Provide an atmosphere of individual and group learning and growth

-- Build leadership capacity of the participants
+- Build leadership skills and capacity of the participants

 - Provide opportunities for participants to practice these skills within the program